ChamHC/Whos-The-Hunter-Now/README.md

 [Watch Gameplay](https://google.com)

 ## Acknowledgement
-We would like to thank our professor for their guidance and support throughout the development of this project.
-Additionally, we acknowledge our collaboration with other students in testing and providing feedback on the game.
+We would like to thank our lecturer for their guidance and support throughout the development of this project.

 ## References
 - Phaser Framework: [https://phaser.io/](https://phaser.io/)